programmer647/library/README.md

 - "borrow" book
 - admin reports- overdue books - who has borrowed what
 - anything else you think might be useful

+tables I will need
+tblusers (userID,username,surname,forename,password,role) (role will be either admin or user) tblbooks (bookID,title,author,fiction/non fiction) (possibly add other fields like genres later on)